Hawaii Minimum Wage for 2020, 2021

 Hawaii's state minimum wage rate is $10.10 per hour.
 This is greater than the Federal Minimum Wage of $7.25.
 You are entitled to be paid the higher state minimum wage.
 The minimum wage applies to most employees in Hawaii, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

-The current minimum wage in Hawaii is $10.10 per hour as or January 1, 2017.
+The current minimum wage in Hawaii is $10.10 per hour.
 The tipped wage is $9.35 per hour.
 Hawaii raised the minimum wage from the Federal minimum of $7.25 to $7.75 per hour in January 2015.
 This is the last scheduled raise based on the current minimum wage legislation.
 Any employee earning a guaranteed monthly compensation of $2,000 or more is exempt from the state minimum wage and overtime law.
 Tipped employees can be paid an hourly rate of $0.25 less than Hawaii's minimum wage.
 For more information on tipped worker please click here.

 Hawaii state labor law excludes from coverage any employee that is subject to the Federal Fair Labor Standards Act unless the state wage rate is higher than the Federal Minimum Wage.